 6. Install Virtual Fitting rooms & Fitting Tools

-Another way to reduce returns is to look at which articles a customer has returned in the past and which they have not.
+Another way to reduce fashion e-commerce returns is to look at which items a customer has returned in the past and which they have not.
 You can then give that customer suggestions about other clothing items that would probably suit them.
 Look at similar customers and then divide your customers into target groups so you can approach them more personally.

 8. Try Body Scans

-When we look to the future of online fashion, we see a lot of experimentation with 3D scan technology.
+When we look to the future of the e-commerce fashion industry, we see a lot of experimentation with 3D scan technology.
 A great deal of research is now being done in this field and the idea is being pursued by several large retailers.
 Body scans are nothing new, but they are not yet being used on a large scale for e-commerce.
-The problem lies in a lack of data: clothing brands and retailers need to digitise the sizes of their products in the right way.
+The problem lies in a lack of data: clothing brands and retailers need to digitize the sizes of their products in the right way.
 For example, there are now retailers who offer apps that can help you find your shoe size with your phone’s camera.

 If you succeed in managing your customer’s expectations and offering them the perfect fit, fewer returns will not be the only benefit.
 If your customers are confident that they will get the right style and fit from you, you also will see increases in: